 You can visit this renowned theatre house even without attending a performance.
 Admire the grand Salle Richelieu as well as the paintings and busts that tell the story of the Comédie Française.
 One of the most remarkable items is Molière’s armchair, the fauteuil in which he performed on stage as part of the comedy “Le Malade Imaginaire”.
 During his last performance, he discretely fought for his life in this very chair and died soon after.
 After his death, the armchair became a symbol for greatness and only Molière’s best successors were allowed to perform in it.

 A second theater, the Théâtre des Beaujolais, was built by the same architect in the northwest corner at 38 Rue de Montpensier.
 It first served as a puppet theater but eventually hosted operettes by Offenbach and Halévy.
 It’s now known under a different name, the Théâtre du Palais Royal.
 The building’s exterior is characterized by a spectacularly designed fire escape that dates back to 1880.

-In 1914, when the Greenwich meridian was introduced in France, the use of the canon was no longer allowed.
+In 1914, when the Greenwich meridian was introduced in France, the use of the cannon was no longer allowed.
 It was reinstated in 1990 (although the bang was reproduced manually) but that revival only lasted for a short time.
-Soon after, the original bronze canon was stolen and replaced by a replica that’s on display at the garden’s southernmost parterre, behind the statue facing the Cours d’Orléans.
+Soon after, the original bronze cannon was stolen and replaced by a replica that’s on display at the garden’s southernmost parterre, behind the statue facing the Cour d’Orléans.
 The pedestal still shows the original latin inscription “Horas non numero nisi serenas” meaning “I don’t count the hours unless they’re serene”.